greatcyan/portfolio/revanalytics.md

 ### Visualizations
 #### Summary
-This Power BI report has several pages dedicated to each revenue bucket, with a summary page that compares each revenue stream and highlights those with significant impact.
+This Power BI report features several pages dedicated to each revenue bucket, along with a summary page that compares each revenue stream and highlights those with significant impact.
+The summary page is designed with a visual hierarchy for quick data analysis.
+Metric cards for each revenue bucket display actual revenue, expected revenue, and variance, enabling users to identify the highest and lowest revenue streams for the month.
+On the left, a summary table presents the same metrics alongside driver commentaries, which are added in real-time using a Power Apps application.
+Below, a variance distribution by geography and revenue buckets facilitates easier comparisons.
 ![image](https://github.com/greatcyan/cyrus-baruc-data-analytics-portfolio/assets/95137493/d9c0da45-44c6-4687-9e55-4e5c5b02fe5d)

 #### Other Pages